reidhock/reidhock.github.io/_posts/2019-09-16-[jekyll]how to choose the best jekyll theme for your blog.md

 ---
 title: "[Jekyll] How to install the best Jekyll theme for your blog - part 1"
-subtitle: "For people who want to make a personal blog…"
+subtitle: "For people who want to make a personal blog..."
 categories: [jekyll]
 tags:
   - jekyll [지킬]